lsiciliani/MQALD/README.md

 --------

 1. clone the project from GitHub
-2. type "mvn package", maven create two jar files into the **target/** subfolder.
+2. type "mvn package" into the project folder.
+Maven creates two jar files into the **target/** subfolder.
 One jar contains all the dependecies, the other one does not contains dependencies.
 The **lib/** contains all the jars' libraries.

-In order to run the project you can go into the **target/** subfolder and run the following commands:
+For running the project, you can go into the **target/** subfolder and run the following commands:
-1. for the creation of the output file
+1. for the creation of the output file (see CreateAnswer section for the parameters description)
-> java -cp MQALD-1.0-SNAPSHOT-jar-with-dependencies.jar di.uniba.it.mqald.qasystems.CreateAnswer
+> java -cp MQALD-1.0-SNAPSHOT-jar-with-dependencies.jar di.uniba.it.mqald.qasystems.CreateAnswer <parameters>
-2. for the evaluation
+2. for the evaluation (see Eval section for the parameters description)
-> java -cp MQALD-1.0-SNAPSHOT-jar-with-dependencies.jar di.uniba.it.mqald.eval.Eval
+> java -cp MQALD-1.0-SNAPSHOT-jar-with-dependencies.jar di.uniba.it.mqald.eval.Eval <parameters>

 CreateAnswer
 ---------------